Patron: Peter Hennessy

 8.00pm Talk & discussion till 10pm & back to buffet

-Overground: Leytonstone High Road, turn right, short walk
+Overground: Leytonstone High Road, turn left, 10 mins walk

 Quiet children welcome.

 You can phone to confirm the talk will be as shown

 Meetings open to all – just turn up

 Enquiries 0208 555 5248

 Saturday 11th January 2020

 The Victorian Vision: 19th Century British Artists & How Art Changed

 From Constable and Turner to Gwen John, art went through great changes.
 Landscape views, the sketch and portraits became acceptable (e.g. GF Watts’ portrait of William Morris) as did women artists in their own right.
 New galleries (National founded in 1824, National Portrait 1856 and Tate 1897) opened their doors to new avant-garde artists like the Pre-Raphaelites and Whistler.
 These galleries were and still are free, bringing culture to the public.
 Working class subjects such as poverty, work and even strikes began to be portrayed (Fildes, Crowe, Dore, Herkomer).
 Jef worked in the National Gallery for 25 years, is an experienced free-lance gallery guide and lecturer in art history and much else.
 As he’s President of Ilford Historical Society, we are inviting other historical societies in east/northeast London to come tonight with their programme leaflets for us.